digio/oaat/README.md

 ## Config file

-Amuck has a default configuration which can be overridden using a config file.
+oaat has a default configuration which can be overridden using a config file.
 The config file can be JSON or a CommonJS module which exports an object.

 Example: